martinduke/draft-duke-shmoo-remote-meetings/draft-duke-shmoo-cancel-meeting.md

 day of the meeting, though events may require reevaluation as late as during the meeting itself.

+This document provides a consensus of principles the LLC can apply in emergency situations, to avoid operating without such consensus or invoking a time-consuming consensus process.
+In the event of considerations this document does not foresee, the LLC should protect the health and safety of attendees, as well as the health of the organization, with approval from the IESG and a plan to seek a later update of this document.

 The criteria in Section 3.1 of {{?RFC8718}} apply to venues that have changed status.
 Specifically: